cea-hpc/modules/doc/source/modulefile.rst

 Users can request test of a specific *modulefile* through the :ref:`module(1)` command.
 The *modulefile* can perform some sanity checks on its definition or on its underlying programs by defining a **ModulesTest** subroutine.
-The subroutine will be called when the **module test modulefile** command is used.
+The subroutine will be called when the :subcmd:`module test modulefile<test>` command is used.
 The subroutine should return 1 in case of success.
 If no or any other value is returned, test is considered failed.